 Finding Your Business Mentor

-You can learn a lot by finding a mentor in your field, whether you're just starting on your business ownership journey or you've been building your company for several years.
+You can learn so much from a mentor, whether you're just starting your entrepreneurial journey, or you've been building your business for several years.
 Imagine having someone to turn to when the stresses of entrepreneurship get to you.
-What if you could avoid the pitfalls inherent in any new venture?
+Or having someone who can help you avoid common pitfalls.

 Finding a mentor early in your entrepreneurial career may mean the difference between success and failure.
-Avoid many of the pitfalls you'll land in if you don't have someone to guide you past them.
-Here's how to embrace the idea of mentoring and take your company and your life to the next level.
+Here's how to embrace the idea of mentoring and take your business to the next level.

 Finding the right mentor opens new opportunities for you.
 An experienced professional has connections from their time in the industry.
 They can introduce you to people who will take your business to a new level.
-These people have resources and contacts you simply can't find on your own without years of effort.
+These people have resources and contacts you can't find alone without years of effort.

 A mentor helps you avoid common pitfalls in starting and running a business.
-People with experience understand the mistakes they made and how to avoid them.
-They can spot an error in an instant and offer a solution.
+People with experience understand the mistakes they made and can help you avoid them.

 You may want to tap into advice from more than one mentor and across multiple fields.
 For example, seek one mentor for financial advice, another for customer service feedback, and one for information on handling supply chain issues.

 Anyone can call themselves a mentor, but the best ones teach you how to complete new tasks.
-You should walk away from every meeting feeling as though you've learned something new.
+It would be best to leave every meeting feeling like you've learned something new.
 Look for someone who knows more than you do about multiple topics.
 They should be the smartest person in the room.

-In addition to SCORE, you can also try your local chamber of commerce, university professors, and professional organizations.
+In addition to SCORE, you can also try your local chamber of commerce, university professors and professional organizations related to your industry.

-It's crucial to have someone who truly listens and understands your concerns as a business owner.
+Having someone who truly listens and understands your concerns as a business owner is crucial.
 You can vent to your best friend or mom, but they don't fully grasp the trials of running a company.
 A mentor has gone where you have before and knows the list of potential solutions.

 Copyright © 2023 SCORE Association, SCORE.org